Consumer Debt Relief ◊ Georgia Bankruptcy Lawyers

 Do you have debts that you can’t hope to pay off?
 Are your debt collectors harassing you?
 Have you been sued or had your wages garnished?
-You can schedule a free initial consultation to discuss your rights, your options and your situation with an attorney at our firm.
+You can schedule a initial consultation to discuss your rights, your options and your situation with an attorney at our firm.
 Call 706-860-4500 or contact our offices online any time.

 Which Form of Bankruptcy is Right for You?